Exams and Testing

 In order to measure learning outcomes in an objective, verifiable way, instructors will require students to take one or two exams at an authorized testing center, where students will be asked to present a photo ID.

 All eCore midterm and final exams are administered online via GoVIEW.
 Any potential proctored test site must have computers with internet connection and a GoVIEW supported browser.
-Students are responsible for scheduling these exams with an approved proctored test site and notifying the eCore Testing Coordinator by filling out the Online Exam Request Form.
+Students are responsible for scheduling and reporting their exams by the posted deadline.
 Students are responsible for looking at the course syllabus during the beginning of the semester well in advance of the midterm and/or final to confirm when exams are scheduled and to then decide where to take the exam.
 Students are also responsible for being aware of the conditions and policies under which the exam will be proctored and administered.
 Failure to take a proctored examination will result in failure for the course, regardless of average of other grades.

-Proctored Online eCore Exams Are Earth Friendly and Economical
+Proctored eCore Exams Are Earth Friendly and Economical

 - Reduction of use of paper, pencils, and ink promote improved environmental quality

-- eCore proctored online exams save money and landfill space
+- eCore proctored exams save money and landfill space